Blindmanzeye/Athan-app/readme.md

 Takes live times from the data provided by aladhan.com Displays it using tkinter

-enter your city into the region file
+enter your city into the region.txt file.
+JUST YOUR CITY